scc-digitalhub/validation-framework/library/docs/authentication.md

 ```

 **Credentials**</br>
-The credentials can be provided in a `dict` or directly in the *endpoint*.
+The credentials can be provided in a `dict` or directly in the *endpoint path*.

 - *endpoint*